sioked/ecomchicago/src/pages/event-details.md

 Jimmy’s Char House is located next door for a good meal at dinner time.
 Dinner is not included in the registration fee.

 ## Karaoke Party Friday Night
-eCom Chicago and The Scanner Society (formerly the Scanner Monkeys) will be co-hosting the always popular Karaoke Party Friday night.
+eCom Chicago and The Scanner Society (formerly the Scanner Monkeys) will be co-hosting the always popular Karaoke Party Friday night from 7 to 9pm at the Belvedere, Suite 4.
 Appetizers will be provided.
 Cash bar.
 (If you buy Rich Siok enough beers you might be able to get him to perform his now famous rendition of “Just a Gigolo”